-The BRMC also reviewed management's assessment of the impact of US-China tensions, and the barriers to international expansion of the Chinese businesses on our portfolio and supply-chain borrowers.
-In addition, the BRMC discussed Hong Kong's geopolitical landscape amid the Covid-19 pandemic.
+The BRMC also reviewed management's assessment of the impact of the protracted US-China tensions, increased regulatory scrutiny on technology players and evolving socio-economic landscape in China.
+In addition, the BRMC discussed the geopolitical landscape in the region, inflationary pressure, and taper tantrum.
 It was kept informed of the utilisation of market risk limits (for both banking and trading books), the liquidity risk profile and limit utilisation (in all major currencies and legal entities), and the key operational risk profiles of the Group.

+The BRMC deliberated over the new businesses and significant initiatives, which included DBS Digital Exchange, Climate Impact X, and LVB.
+The BRMC reviewed and approved the risk management and governance approach for new business initiatives, and was given regular updates on new developments and incremental risks arising from these new initiatives in the course of 2021.

-The BRMC deliberated over the new businesses and significant initiatives, and the associated risk assessment and governance frameworks.
-The BRMC was also advised on the continued focus on global trends on anti-money laundering and countering the financing of terrorism, fair dealing and conduct risks as well as cybersecurity environment.
+The BRMC was also advised on the continued focus on global trends on anti-money laundering and countering the financing of terrorism, fair dealing and conduct risks as well as cyber security environment.
 The BRMC was updated on the various efforts made to address these risks.

-The BRMC approved and monitored the performance of various risk models.
+The BRMC reviewed and approved the risk models governance framework, which covers the development, approval and ongoing performance monitoring.
 The BRMC received regular updates on risk appetite and economic capital utilisation, and was apprised of regulatory feedback and developments (such as approaches for risk models and capital computation) and Basel requirements.
-In addition, the BRMC was updated on the action plans following the internal group-wide risk and control culture survey conducted in 2019.
-We also conducted self-assessments of our risk and control culture against industry benchmarks.
+In addition, the BRMC was updated on the action plans following the internal group-wide risk and control culture survey conducted in 2020.

+The BRMC, in partnership with the CEO, coordinated the smooth internal succession of the CRO.

-Please refer to the section on 'Risk Management' in this Annual Report for more information on the BRMC's activities.
+Please refer to the section on 'Risk Management' in this Annual Report for more information on the BRMC's activities